McGill-MMA-EnterpriseAnalytics/Fake-News-Detection/README.md

 - Word clouds for key term representation
 - Dissimilarity matrix analysis for both fake and real news articles

-Detailed insights from these visualizations can be found in **1.2.3 Insights Drawn from Data Visualization and Comparison Between Title and Text** in the **Fake News Detection_Group6** file.
+Detailed insights from these visualizations can be found in **1.2.3 Insights Drawn from Data Visualization and Comparison Between Title and Text** in **1.
+Data Preprocessing** file.

 ## 3.0 Unsupervised Model